aosabook/500lines/pedometer/chapter.md

 The first thing we do in `Analyzer` is define a `THRESHOLD` constant.
 For the purposes of this discussion, let's assume we've analyzed numerous diverse data sets and determined a threshold value that accommodated the largest number of those data sets.
 The threshold can eventually become dynamic and vary with different users, based on the calculated versus actual steps they've taken.
 A learning algorithm, if you will.

-Our `Analyzer`'s initializer take a mandatory `Processor` instance because we necessarily need a data set to work with, and optionally takes a `User` and `Trial` instance.
+Our `Analyzer`'s initializer take a mandatory `data` parameter because we necessarily need a data set to work with, and optionally takes a `User` and `Trial` instance.
 Note that the default values for the `user` and `trial` parameters is a new instance of each.
 Remember how those classes both had default values and could handle zero input parameters?
 That functionality comes in handy here.
-The initializer raises exceptions if classes other than those expected are passed in, and sets the instance variables `@processor`, `@user`, and `@trial` to the passed in parameters.
+The initializer raises exceptions if classes other than those expected are passed in, and sets the instance variables `@data`, `@user`, and `@trial` to the passed in parameters.

 Aside from the initializer, the only other public method in `Analyzer` is `measure`, which calls `measure_steps`, `measure_distance`, and `measure_time`, in that order.
 All three methods are kept private so that an outside class can't call them out of order.
 Let's take a look at each.